Next application deadline

-Case management support is tailored around individual need to help students be successful.
-Prospective students typically require longer-term transitional planning as they to prepare for further post-secondary education.
-TAP Practitioners help prospective students explore their career and educational options, and help them to determine if they are ready, willing and able to attend school at this time.
+Case management support is tailored to individual need to help young adults be successful.
+Prospective students typically require longer-term transitional planning as they prepare for further post-secondary education.
+Practitioners help prospective students explore their career and educational options, and help them to determine if they are ready, willing and able to attend school at this time.

-For students who are ready, TAP Practitioners assist with the application process and connect them to possible educational institutions.
-If students are not ready, TAP Practitioners will help them understand their options and what they can do to become ready in the future.
-All of these activities are focused on transition into adulthood issues, supporting students in learning every-day life skills, and being successful in school.
+For young adults who are ready, Practitioners assist with the application process and connect them to possible educational institutions.
+If young adults are not ready, Practitioners will help them understand their options and what they can do to become ready in the future.
+All of these activities are focused on transition into adulthood issues, supporting young adults in learning everyday life skills, and being successful in school.

-As student circumstances change, the TAP Practitioner is responsible for adjusting a student’s funding and transitional plan.
-TAP Practitioners support them to develop a plan to overcome any challenges.
+As young adults’ circumstances change, the Practitioner is responsible for adjusting a young adult’s funding and transitional plan.
+Practitioners support them to develop a plan to overcome any challenges.

-Throughout the process, youth can meet with a TAP Practitioner:
+Throughout the process, young adults can meet with a Practitioner: